Wetlands Water Safety: Protecting Lives and Ecosystems

 Understanding Wetlands and Their Importance

-Wetlands are areas where water covers the soil or is present at or near the surface for varying periods.
+Wetlands are areas where water covers the soil, or is present at or near the surface for varying periods.
 These ecosystems act as nature's kidneys, filtering pollutants and improving water quality.
 They also serve as natural sponges, absorbing excess water during floods and slowly releasing it during dry periods.

 These environments are extremely biodiverse and serve as home to many plant and animal species.
 In addition, wetlands can store up to 50 times more carbon than rainforests.
 That’s a lot of carbon!